Connecticut warbler: Migration

 As mentioned earlier, the Connecticut warbler is an elusive species.
 Little is known about it outside of the breeding season as to this date, less than 25,000 individuals have been banded.
 These birds migrate to the Amazon Basin in South America in winter.
 Specimens have been observed in Colombia (north & southeast), Venezuela (northeast & interior), Guyana (at the border), and Peru (South).
 Connecticut warblers undertake different migratory routes in spring and in fall, an atypical behavior.
-In spring, they normally pass through the Midwest and only rarely migrate to the East coast, but in fall, larger numbers of migrating birds move through the East coast.
-Recently, the use of small tracking devices have enabled scientists to gather more data on the warbler's migration routes.
+In spring, they normally pass through the Midwest and only rarely migrate to the East Coast, but in fall, larger numbers of migrating birds move through the East Coast.
+Recently, the use of small tracking devices has enabled scientists to gather more data on the warbler's migration routes.
 They have discovered some individuals fly over open water like the Blackpoll warbler.
-More specifically, they recorded a previously undocumented two day flight over the Caribbean to the Antillean islands.
-This correlates with sightings of Connecticut warblers that have occurred in Bermuda, St Thomas and St Martin.The island of Hispaniola is also a popular stop as it is rather remote due to past humanitarian crises.
-There, they make a minimum of 48 hour stop (it usually lasts 5–7 days) in the Caribbean.
+More specifically, they recorded a previously undocumented two-day flight over the Caribbean to the Antilles.
+This correlates with sightings of Connecticut warblers that have occurred in Bermuda, St. Thomas and St Martin.
+Haiti on the island of Hispaniola is also a popular stop, but records there are hard to find due to the terrain being rather remote and past humanitarian crises; it is also additionally threatened by the ongoing deforestation in both Haiti and the Dominican Republic.
+There, they make a minimum of 48-hour stop (it usually lasts 5–7 days) in the Caribbean.
 This long migration over open water calls for strong selective pressures.
-A comparative study between the Connecticut warbler and the Blackpoll warbler could help determine what selective pressures are present in these two species.
-This kind of migration also demands large reserves of fuel and this is why fat Connecticut warblers can be found on the East coast in early fall.
-It's also the reason why they make several stopovers on their way South.
+A comparative study between the Connecticut warbler and the blackpoll warbler could help determine what selective pressures are present in these two species.
+This kind of migration also demands large reserves of fuel and this is why fat Connecticut warblers can be found on the East Coast in early fall.
+It's also the reason why they make several stopovers on their way south.